 Applicants should demonstrate:

 Preference is given to foreign lawyers who have practiced law for at least two years.
-Applicants are encouraged to participate in a telephone or Skype interview.
+Applicants are required to participate in a telephone or Skype interview.

 Applicants are encouraged to register with the Law School Admission Council (LSAC) for its Credential Assembly Service (CAS) at http://www.lsac.org/llm.